duvindu-embuldeniya/Parallelism-In-Python/README.md

    cd <project_directory_name>

-After that, you can execute any of these files.
+## After that, you can execute any of these files.

-## "If there are environment variables, make sure to adjust them according to your setup before running the program."